 Let’s say you spend less than 60% of your loan on payroll costs.

 To calculate how that affects your forgiveness, use this calculation: Your maximum forgivable amount will be what you spend on payroll costs, divided by 0.60.

 For example, on a $100,000 PPP loan, spending just $45,000 on payroll during your covered period means you can have $75,000 of the loan forgiven.

 Laying Off Employees or Reducing Salary

 If you lay off employees, your loan is still eligible for partial forgiveness.
-But that forgiveness will be reduced in proportion to the number of “full-time equivalent employees” you laid off between February 15, 2020 and April 15, 2020.
+But that forgiveness will be reduced in proportion to the number of “full-time equivalent employees” you let go.

 “Full-time equivalent employees” per month is the average number of full-time equivalent employees for each pay period within a month.

-Update, 10/9/20: There is one new major exception to this rule.
-If your PPP loan was for $50,000 or less, you are not required to maintain your pre-pandemic headcount or salary/wages, provided you use the new SBA Form 3508S.
+There is one new major exception to this rule.
+As of Oct.
+9, 2020, if your PPP loan was for $50,000 or less, you are not required to maintain your pre-pandemic headcount or salary/wages, provided you use the new SBA Form 3508S.